tedneward/Azgaarnoth/Classes/PaleMaster.md

 You can use an arcane focus as a spellcasting focus for your pale master spells.
 At 3rd level, you obtain your Undead Graft, which becomes your spellcasting focus for your magic, allowing you to cast spells with it and perform the somatic components of spells even when you have weapons or a shield in one or both hands.

 ### Your Grimoire
-Your grimoire contains all of the spells available to pale masters.
+Your grimoire contains all of the spells you can prepare for use.
 Your ability to prepare and cast the spells contained within grows, reflecting the research you conduct on your own, as well as intellectual breakthroughs while studying the undead creatures you keep in your cohort.

+Despite the singular nature of the term, the grimoire can span across multiple physical books.

 **Replacing the Book**.
 The grimoire you receive at 1st level is invaluable, entrusted to you when beginning your journey as a pale master.
-If you lose your grimoire, it will cost you 50 gp per pale master level to replace.
+If you lose your grimoire, it will cost you 50 gp per pale master level to replace, and this is before the cost of copying spells into it.
+Many pale masters will have copies of their grimoire squirreled away in safe locations as backups.

 **The Grimoire’s Appearance**.
 A pale master's grimoire tends to be emblazoned with runes inlaid into a black leather cover, which symbolize the dark magic contained within.